Obama honors Dylan, other "heroes" for their influence

 "They have enriched our lives and they have changed our lives for the better," he said.

-In addition to famous political figures such as former U.S. Secretary of State Madeleine Albright and Israeli President Shimon Peres, Obama honored several lesser-known individuals for their work in civil rights and public health.
+In addition to famous political figures such as former U.S. Secretary of State Madeleine Albright and former Israeli President Shimon Peres, Obama honored several lesser-known individuals for their work in civil rights and public health.

 He recalled reading about one of the award winners, labor activist Dolores Huerta, when he was starting off as a community organizer and said that honoree John Doar, a senior official at the Justice Department during the 1960s, laid the groundwork for U.S. racial equality and voting rights.